 Stay indoors when the pollen count is high and on windy days

-Dust proof your home, particularly the bedroom.
+Dust proof your home, especially the bedroom.

 Get rid of wall-to-wall carpet, Venetian blinds, down-filled blankets or pillows, and closets filled with clothes when possible.

 Wash bedding, curtains, and clothing often and in hot water to eliminate dust mites.